 To keep things focused, common RDS patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each RDS feature is wired, not provide drop-in production database modules.
+These omissions are intentional: the goal is to illustrate how each RDS feature is wired, not provide drop-in production modules.
 See the RDS Instance resource reference for all available configuration options.

 Let's create AWS RDS Database Instances